-You become eligible for this benefit when either of the following occurs:
+You become eligible for this benefit when the following occurs:

-- You have satisfied your Plan's Vesting Criteria and subsequently cease employment with the Employer; or - You have ceased employment with the Employer
+- You have performed at least 10 Years of Continuous Service as of the date you cease employment; and - You have ceased employment with the Employer.

-For an explanation of the term "Retirement Eligibility," please refer to the section "What Does Retirement Eligibility Mean?".
+For an explanation of the term "Retirement Eligibility," please refer to the section "What Does Retirement Eligibility Mean?"